-The Collins College of Professional Studies centers and laboratories are a series of innovative workspaces that were developed to support the academic and experiential learning of all CCPS students.
+The Collins College of Professional Studies centers and laboratories are a series of innovative workspaces developed to support the academic and experiential learning of all CCPS students.

-The computer science lab provides a space for faculty and students to work on research projects, including ongoing grant development; faculty direct supervision and support for students’ class projects and homework; tutoring space; meetings of the computer science society; and special presentations and speaker events for specific groups of students in various computer science programs.
-Servers in the lab are dedicated to testing applications in data mining, health care informatics, and other special software accessible in the new learning space.
+The Computer Science Lab provides a space for faculty and students to work on research projects, including ongoing grant development.
+Faculty supervise and provide support for students’ class projects and homework.
+The space is also used for tutoring, meetings of the Computer Science Society, and special presentations and speaker events for specific groups of students in various computer science programs.
+Servers in the lab are dedicated to testing applications in data mining, health care informatics, and other special software.

 Information Coming Soon!

-A Homeland Security/Emergency Management Simulation Lab provides a true-to-life virtual reality environment where students supplement theoretical examination with the practical experience, decision-making skills, and confidence critical to the successful resolution of future real-life incidents and emergency management scenarios.
-The lab can create, simulate, and escalate a variety of large scale incidents, either natural or manmade, including floods, landslides and mudslides, terrorist attacks, structural collapse, WMD and nuclear strikes, wild fires, civil disorder, hazardous material and biological releases and severe weather conditions, such as hurricanes or tornados all in a realistic, physics-based environment.
+The Homeland Security/Emergency Management Simulation Lab provides a true-to-life virtual reality environment where students supplement theoretical examination with the practical experience, decision-making skills, and confidence critical to the successful resolution of future real-life incidents and emergency management scenarios.
+The lab can create, simulate, and escalate a variety of large-scale incidents, either natural or manmade, including floods, landslides and mudslides, terrorist attacks, structural collapse, WMD and nuclear strikes, wildfires, civil disorder, hazardous material and biological releases, and severe weather conditions, such as hurricanes or tornados all in a realistic, physics-based environment.
 The lab is used as a classroom and research center supporting the Homeland Security Center of Excellence.

 The IDEA Lab is a creative space for students in the mass communication program who work closely with the faculty through the student-led advertising club, Category 5.
 Mentored by faculty, students work in the lab to produce new content (digital and print) and test ideas.
-Digital screens display their work-products, photos, and social media content offering an informal space for review and critique of the digital and physical (prints / art / posters / photos) artifacts produced.
+Digital screens display their work-products, photos, and social media content.
+This is an informal space for review and critique of the digital and physical (prints / art / posters / photos) artifacts produced.

 This lab is a hands-on design and test space where students learn how to develop new ideas and products and how to transform them into final “sellable” content/output.
-While innovation can be of any type and come in many forms, the lab is a hub for high-tech discovery, virtual reality experimentation, 3D printing and mobile application testing.
-Teams working on lab-to-market projects are invited to use the space to work on their innovations, under the guidance of a faculty or an industry mentor.
+While innovation can be of any type and come in many forms, the lab is a hub for high-tech discovery, virtual reality experimentation, 3D printing, and mobile application testing.
+Teams working on lab-to-market projects are invited to use the space under the guidance of a faculty or an industry mentor.

-This is a lab is a state of the art collaborative space where students can focus on all forms of the digital design and commercial arts.
-The students who use this lab from CPS and SJC study Animation, Illustration, Graphic Design, Advertising, Public Relations, Photography, Television and Film and Mass Communications.
-In this lab, it is the belief that a design-centric approach is of the best ways to learn.
-We have professional level Mac Pro workstations equipped with 4K Wacom Cintiq Pros, writable walls, a large table to critique or work and a Museum quality large format printer to print out large designed pieces.
+This is a state-of-the-art collaborative space where students focus on all forms of the digital design and commercial arts.
+The students who use this lab from CCPS and St. John’s College of Liberal Arts and Sciences study advertising, animation, graphic design, Illustration, mass communications, photography, public relations, and television and film.
+In this lab, it is the belief that a design-centric approach is one of the best ways to learn.
+We have professional-level Mac Pro workstations equipped with 4K Wacom Cintiq Pros, writable walls, a large table to critique or work, and a museum-quality format printer to print out large designed pieces.

 Our centers/institutes are located throughout the University, placed in strategic locations to align and support the educational goals of our students.